genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/db/db.rst

 				fb.dbSelect(dbtable='showcase.person',value='^.person_id',lbl='Star',
 				            selected_name='.name',selected_year='.year')

-	This dbSelect allows user to choose from the ``table`` "person" an actor; after user choice, this dbSelect will do these things:
+	This dbSelect allows user to choose from the ``table`` called "person" an actor; after user choice has been done, the dbSelect will do these operations:

 	- a save of the auctor's ID into the ``Datastore`` at the path: ``/myform/person_id``;